cryptpad/e2e-test-suite/Readme.md

 ```
 npx playwright test [filename] --project='chrome@latest:OSX Ventura'
 ```
-If running a test file with `loggedin` in the name, a `--workers=1` flag must be added, for example:
+**If running a test file with `loggedin` in the name, a `--workers=1` flag must be added**, for example:

 ```
 npx playwright test code_loggedin --workers=1 --project='chrome@latest:OSX Ventura'

 ```

+> :information_source:
-The `--headed` flag can be added to run the tests in headed browsers and be able to see the progression of the test in real time.
+> The `--headed` flag can be added to run the tests in headed browsers and be able to see the progression of the test in real time.

 ## Troubleshooting